 The next morning we went after the Nyala, last reported, and I felt better about life in general and hunting in particular.
 Thank you Thomas for helping me get the order right.

 Next installment; Land of the Eland...

-Brother Thomas had come to fill out his previous 10-animal Safari and wanted an Eland in the worst way.
+Brother Thomas had come to fill out his previous 10-animal African hunt and wanted an Eland in the worst way.
 I hadn't decided on an Eland, but pulled out the old 358 Norma Mag.
-This old bolt action was sporterized back in the 60's on a 1903-A3 Springfield action, sitting in very nice walnut furniture with a custom, deep-blued barrel and express sights.
+This old bolt action was sporterized back in the '60s on a 1903-A3 Springfield action, sitting in lovely walnut furniture with a custom, deep-blued barrel and express sights.
 I added a vintage 2 3/4 power "post and wire" scope, anticipating some heavy brush hunting.

-After much driving up the steep, rocky roads-much like Colorado-we arrived at a high country farm at the base an enormous box-canyon.
-Then up an even rougher road, every rock enhanced by the durable but unforgiving straight axles on our indestructable Land Cruiser, we gained a commanding view of most of the canyon and cultivated farm at its base .
+After much driving up the steep, rocky roads-much like Colorado-we arrived at a high-country farm at the base an enormous box-canyon.
+Then up an even rougher road, every rock enhanced by the durable but unforgiving straight axles on our indestructible Land Cruiser, we gained a commanding view of most of the canyon and cultivated farm at its base.